trizin/NFT-Marketplace-on-Avalanche/README.md

 ![renderAuction](/images/lookinggood.png)

 Now, we will have to make those buttons at the bottom functional.
-Let's build the function for each one.
+Let's write a function for each one!

 ## Auction Functions